 Residential buildings are equipped with interior fire alarm systems that are designed to warn building occupants of a fire in the building.
 Interior fire alarm systems generally consist of a panel located in a lobby or basement, with manual pull stations located near the main entrance and by each stairwell door.
-Interior fire alarm systems are usually manually-activated (must be pulled by hand) and automatically transmit a signal to the Public Safety base, who then acll 911 or the Fire Department dispatcher.
-Do not assume that the Fire Department has been notified because you hear a fire alarm or smoke detector sounding in the building.
+Interior fire alarm systems are usually manually-activated (must be pulled by hand) and automatically transmits a signal to the Fire Department.